Tya Language Specification

 empty arrays, and empty dictionaries, are truthy.

-While Statements
+While Expressions

-while repeats while its condition is truthy.
+while repeats while its condition is truthy and may be used as either a

 while count < 3